Please see below article received from Brooks Macdonald this morning, which provides a global market update.

 Please check in again with us soon for further relevant content and market news.

-Please see the below article from Tatton Investment Management providing an insight into markets over the past week.
+Please see below article received from EPIC Investment Partners this morning, which provides an insight into economic theory.